elapouya/python-nagios-helpers/docs/howto.rst

 The main steps for coding a plugin with naghelp are :

-   * Develop a class inherited from :class:`naghelp.ActivePlugin` or inherited from a project common class itself inherited from :class:`naghelp.ActivePlugin`.
+   * Develop a class derived from :class:`naghelp.ActivePlugin` or derived from a project common class itself derived from :class:`naghelp.ActivePlugin`.

      The main attributes/method to override are :